Predicate Logic as a Modelling Language: The IDP System

 The following are alternative approaches to model expansion (or to closely related inference tasks).
-The solver-independent \CP language Zinc~\cite{constraints/MarriottNRSBW08} is grounded to the language MiniZinc~\cite{MiniZinc}, supported by a range of search algorithms using various paradigms, as can be seen on \url{www.minizinc.org/challenge2012/results2012.html}.
-In the context of CASP, several systems ground to ASP extended with constraint atoms, such as Clingcon~\cite{Clingcon} and EZ(CSP)~\cite{EZCSP}.
+The solver-independent \CP language Zinc~\cite{constraints/MarriottNRSBW08} is grounded to the language MiniZinc~\mycite{MiniZinc}, supported by a range of search algorithms using various paradigms, as can be seen on \url{www.minizinc.org/challenge2012/results2012.html}.
+In the context of constraint ASP (CASP), several systems ground to ASP extended with constraint atoms, such as Clingcon~\cite{tplp/OstrowskiS12} and EZ(CSP)~\mycite{EZCSP}.
 For search, Clingcon combines the ASP solver Clasp~\cite{ai/GebserKS12} with the CSP solver Gecode~\cite{gecode}, while EZ(CSP) combines an off-the-shelf ASP solver with an off-the-shelf CLP-Prolog system.
-The prototype CASP solver Inca~\cite{Inca} searches for answer sets of a ground CASP program by applying \LCG for arithmetic and all-different constraints.
-As opposed to extending the search algorithm, a different approach is to transform a CASP program to a pure ASP program~\cite{cp2asp}, afterwards applying any off-the-shelf ASP solver.
+The prototype CASP solver Inca~\mycite{Inca} searches for answer sets of a ground CASP program by applying \LCG for arithmetic and all-different constraints.
+As opposed to extending the search algorithm, a different approach is to transform a CASP program to a pure ASP program~\cite{ijcai/DrescherW11}, afterwards applying any off-the-shelf ASP solver.
 CASP languages generally only allow a restricted set of expressions to occur in constraint atoms and impose conditions on where constraint atoms can occur.
-For example, none of the languages allows general atoms $P(\ccc)$ with $P$ an uninterpreted predicate symbol.
+For example, none of the languages allows general atoms $P(\ccc)$ with $P$ being an uninterpreted predicate symbol.
 One exception is $\mathcal{AC(C)}$, a language aimed at integrating ASP and Constraint Logic Programming~\cite{aclanguage}.
 As shown in~\cite{aaai/Lierler12}, the language captures the languages of both Clingcon and EZ(CSP); however, only subsets of the language are implemented~\cite{lash/Gelfond08}.
-At the moment, \idp works by grounding \fodot input to ecnf, a rich extension of cnf and successively calling an ecnf-solver.
-However, different target languages can be chosen, for example grounding everything to cnf and calling an out-of-the-box sat solver, grounding to asp, etc. By varying the intermediate language, \old{we allow to insert more solver,} we can make use of different solvers, but lose the advantages of a strongly integrated system, such as interleaving grounding and search.